ranea/Decrypting-Polyalphabetic-Ciphers/README.md

     INFO: Key: ROY
     INFO: Decrypted text: i've seen things you people wouldn't believe. attack ships on fire off the shoulder of orion. i watched c-beams glitter in the dark near the tannhauser gate. all those moments will be lost in time, like tears...in...rain. time to die.

 We can see now why the automatic mode failed.
-The letter which *E* must be encrypted to is usually the most common letter in the subsequence but in the second subsequence the letter *E* is encrypted to the second most common letter.
+The letter which *E* must be encrypted to is usually the most common letter but in the second subsequence the letter *E* is encrypted to the second most common letter.
 For that reason the program prints the 5 most common letters.

 ## Support